Irma K. Nimetz

 Partner

-Irma Nimetz, who concentrates in New York litigation, is a member of our Appellate Practice, Commercial Litigation, Surrogate’s Court Litigation and Trusts & Estates groups.
-In Surrogate’s Court, Irma represents fiduciaries (executors, trustees and guardians) and actual or prospective beneficiaries of estates and trusts in a variety of contested proceedings, including, but not limited to, Will & Trust Contests; Property Turnover Proceedings; Fiduciary Removal Proceedings; Contested Accountings; Spousal Rights Proceedings; Kinship Proceedings; and Will or Trust Construction Proceedings.
+Irma Nimetz is a member of our Appellate Practice, Commercial Litigation, Estate & Trust Litigation and Trusts & Estates groups.
+Irma is one of the leading Trusts and Estates litigators in the New York metropolitan region.
+She co-chairs our Estate & Trust Litigation group.
+In Surrogate’s Court and Supreme Court, Irma represents fiduciaries (executors, trustees and guardians) and actual or prospective beneficiaries of estates and trusts in a variety of contested proceedings and actions, including, but not limited to, Will & Trust Contests; Property Turnover Proceedings; Fiduciary Removal Proceedings; Contested Accountings; Spousal Rights Proceedings; Kinship Proceedings; and Will or Trust Construction Proceedings.

 Prior to joining McCarthy Fingar, Irma was an attorney with the New York State Attorney General’s Office, where she received the Louis J. Lefkowitz Memorial Award for outstanding performance by an Assistant Attorney General.
 Irma has experience handling governmental investigations against individuals, businesses and not-for-profit organizations, as well as defending actions and Article 78 proceedings brought against the State of New York and its agencies.
 Irma also has experience as a New York litigator with the Manhattan offices of two global law firms, Winston & Strawn LLP and Fulbright & Jaworski LLP (now Norton Rose Fulbright US LLP), where she handled all aspects of commercial litigation.

-Irma is a frequent lecturer to community and professional groups on topics concerning fraud, scams, elder abuse, internet safety, and consumer protection.
+Irma is a frequent lecturer to community and professional groups on topics concerning Will and Trust contests, Surrogate’s Court practice, fraud, scams, elder abuse, internet safety, and consumer protection.

 Areas of Experience